hyper-expanse/npm-deploy-git-tag/readme.md

 	only:
 		- tags
 	script:
-		- $(yarn bin)/npm-deploy-git-tag
+		- $(yarn bin)/npm-deploy-git-tag --token ${NPM_TOKEN}
 ```

-`@hutson/npm-deploy-git-tag` works well with tools like [semantic-release-gitlab](https://www.npmjs.com/package/semantic-release-gitlab). `semantic-release-gitlab` creates a git tag based on unreleased commits and pushes that tag to GitLab.
+`@hutson/npm-deploy-git-tag` works well with tools like [`@hutson/semantic-delivery-gitlab`](https://www.npmjs.com/package/@hutson/semantic-delivery-gitlab). `@hutson/semantic-delivery-gitlab` creates a git tag based on unreleased commits and pushes that tag to GitLab.
 Assuming the setup above, once the tag has been pushed to GitLab, your project's `deploy` job would execute, and `@hutson/npm-deploy-git-tag` would deploy your package to your desired `npm`-compatible registry.

 Full documentation for GitLab CI is available on the [GitLab CI](http://docs.gitlab.com/ce/ci/yaml/README.html) site.

-You may also take a look at our [.gitlab-ci.yml](https://gitlab.com/hyper-expanse/open-source/@hutson/npm-deploy-git-tag/blob/master/.gitlab-ci.yml) file as an example.

 ## Deploying Elsewhere Besides Public npm Registry